SamuelS45/Movie-DB-Lobby/README.md

 # Movie-DB-Lobby

  ## Description
  A movie Lobby Using TMDB API to create a mobile and desktop friendly UI interface to access a movie system.
+All built from the ground up.

 ## Technologies Used
-+ React JS
++ React
-+ CSS Written from Scratch
++ CSS
 + HTML
 + Javascript
  # How to Install and Run the Project